Blazing the Way: Trail Markings a Thru-Hiker Should Know

-For those who have made the decision to hike a long trail and assembled all their gear, you’ve taken the time to get mentally prepared and physically prepared, why would you want to bypass parts of the trail?
+For those who have made the decision to hike a long trail and assemble all their gear, you’ve taken the time to get mentally prepared and physically prepared, why would you want to bypass parts of the trail?

-This is why understanding trail markings like hiking blazes is important on a thru-hike and ensuring you travel the right way each time!
+Understanding trail markings like hiking blazes is important on a thru-hike and ensuring you travel the right way each time!

 Hiking blazes serve an essential role on the trail, and they can keep you moving in the right direction when all other signs have evaporated.